skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The armies of Dunlock, from the greatest to the least of its kingdoms, gathered together to give one final challenge to Mordan the Dread Lich.
 Elf and dwarf, human and halfling, all met the armies of Mordan at the foot of the cursed mountain.
-The Grave Walkers marched into battle along with many slaves and fell beasts under the control of of Mordan.
+The grave walkers marched into battle along with many slaves and fell beasts under the control of of Mordan.
 The battle lasted many weeks, and unspeakable magic was unleashed on both sides.